Turn performance mysteries into solved cases with Chrome DevTools' flame charts, live metrics, and detective-level debugging techniques.

 This isn't just convenient—it's a complete paradigm shift.
 You can now see performance problems as they happen rather than trying to recreate them later.

-on Mac, Ctrl+Shift+I
+Open DevTools (Cmd+Opt+I on Mac, Ctrl+Shift+I on Windows)

-→ interact with your page → click Stop
+For deep investigations: Click Record → interact with your page → click Stop

-Start profiling and reload page
+For load performance analysis: Use Start profiling and reload page

 Always work in incognito mode to eliminate the noise of browser extensions and cached data.
 Think of it as a clean crime scene for your investigation.